 Assessing if you suffer from head, neck, or jaw pain

-Dr Ron strongly advises you to have regular dental checkups to remain on top of your oral health and prevent the chance of gum disease, which can lead to other health problems…don’t wait for pain.
+We at SHDC strongly advise you to have regular dental checkups to remain on top of your oral health and prevent the chance of gum disease, which can lead to other health problems…don’t wait for pain.

 What are the early signs of gum disease?

-Periodontitis, also called gum disease, is a serious gum infection that damages gums and can destroy the jawbone.
+Periodontitis, also called gum disease, is a serious gum infection that damages gums and its surrounding tissues including the bone that hold teeth in their place; it can destroy the jawbone.
 Early signs and symptoms include:

 Bleeding when you brush or floss